Get God's attention

 “Get God’s Attention and Recover All”

 I love King David.
 The Word says he was a man after God’s own heart.
 Did he make mistakes?
-Of course—BIG ones.
-He committed adultery, orchestrated murder, and his baby died as a result.
-He paid a heavy price for his sins.
-Later, he numbered the people to see how many were following him, and because of his pride, thousands died.
-Yet even through all his failures, David still belonged to God.
-He understood something most people never learn—he knew it was better to fall into the hands of God than the hands of man.
+Absolutely—BIG ones.
+He committed adultery, orchestrated murder, and lost a child as a result.
+Later, he allowed pride to creep in and numbered the people to see how many were following him—and because of that decision, thousands died.
+David paid a heavy price for his sins, yet through all of it, he still belonged to God.

 That’s the word for somebody right now—it’s time to encourage yourself, get God’s attention, and recover all.
 Even when you don’t know which direction to go, trust that God will order your steps.